looninho/CUDAEBL/README.md

 The experimental was performed at 30 kV on a SEM Zeiss Supra 40 equiped with the Raith Elphy Plus electronic pattern generator module.

 The simulation uses the Point Spread Function (PSF) simulated by free Casino3 software.

+# Introduction
+To write a pattern on a sample coated with a electron sensitive resist, the focused electron beam (ebeam)  (i.e. produced by a Scanning Electron Microscope (SEM)) impingles 'dot by dot' on the surface of the sample.
+The interaction physic is complex, at the impingled point and around it the resist absorpbs a quantity of energy given by a Point Spread function (PSF).
+The extend area of this absoption depend on the electron range given by the interaction of the beam and the sample.
+If two dots are close enough each other then the resulting ebeam exposure will be a line or even a surface, that could lead to an unattended pattern.

+If you want you expose a simple surface it will be fine but if you want for instance expose two surfaces with a very small gap in between it could be a problem.

+This simulation can help you to determine the good dose (the dwelltime of the ebeam at each dot) for your desired pattern.
+You can visualize the result in 2D with matplotlib or 3D with openGL.

+Thanks to the free Casino3 software you can obtain the PSF with the depth of your resist, with any ebeam parameters and any sample and resist.
+Of course you have to know the parameters of your instrument (the semi-angle of the SEM, the speed of the electronique module, the physical proprieties of your sample, etc.)

+Once you get the PSF, this python notebook will help you to do the rest.

+You can explore more possibilies: you can mixte two exposures (one at low 5 kV for fast writing a large surface and one at high kV for fine structures).
+Or you can develop your own algo... and maybe share.

 # Requirement:
 - Some basic knowledges of python language and jupyter notebook
 - Windows 10 64 bits or Linux 64 bits